 The gallery regularly produces scholarly catalogues and collaborates with external curators to create exciting, thought-provoking exhibitions.
 These shows have included works from critically acclaimed artists such as Ali Banisadr, Olafur Eliasson, Adrian Ghenie, Alicja Kwade, Secundino Hernandez, Chris Ofili and Wolfgang Tillmans.

-Now in its eleventh year, Galerie ISA continues to offer a unique platform for those wishing to explore a compelling range of international and diaspora artists.
+Galerie ISA offers a unique platform for those wishing to explore a compelling range of international and diaspora artists.
 Visitors will discover new talents as well as finding exemplary works by those who have already made their mark on art history and contributed so much to the development of 21st Century Art.
 It is the strength of the reception to these artists’ works, coupled with a new vision of India within the global context, that continues to drive the gallery forward and inspire its passionate founder - Ashwin Thadani.

 Always seeking new opportunities to excite and reward their audience, in 2021 Galerie ISA opened a second space, Galerie ISA 9, adjacent to its location.
 ‘9’ will offer an expansive private viewing room to clients as well as providing a second exhibition venue so that two shows can run simultaneously.
 It is the gallery’s intention that this will also function as an exciting project space for younger artists as well as facilitating larger-scale exhibitions.
 ‘9’ is architecturally similar to Galerie ISA in that it also boasts Corinthian columns and elegant Gothic arches, but its concrete floors provide a contemporary ballast to the Neo Gothic elements, thus differentiating ‘9’ from its sister space.